LimitlessDevv/100-Day-AI-Making-Challenge/Week1/Day2/Day2.md

 The first architecture was a bit hard to read, so I manually adjusted the layout slightly for better clarity.![Day 2 Result](images/Architecture.png)

 ## 🛠️ Process
 I generated the architecture in two steps using natural language prompts.
+To create these prompts, I used ChatGPT to refine and structure my ideas.
 The **full prompts** are available here: [View Prompts](sources/prompts)

 ### Prompt Summary